-I am currently a staff member and a PhD researcher at the University of Melbourne, studying the historically informed performance practices of Scottish-Australian music manuscripts of the 19th and early 20thC.
-I'm focused on three collections in particular: the Laing Collection (Tasmania), the Findlay Collection (Upper Murray, Victoria), and the Baillie Collection (Rockhampton/ Sydney).
+I am currently a staff member at the University of Melbourne where I tutor in Music History, The Research Process for Musicians, and Baroque Ensemble.
+I have recently completed a PhD thesis focused on the historically informed performance practices of Scottish-Australian music manuscripts collections.
+I looked at three collections in particular: the Laing Collection (Tasmania), the Findlay Collection (Upper Murray, Victoria), and the Baillie Collection (Rockhampton/ Sydney).

 I was the recipient of the 2019 National Folk Fellowship offered through the National Library of Australia and the National Folk Festival.
 The recording of the fellowship research was made into an ABC Classics album with Evergreen Ensemble entitled 'One Hundred Days Away'.
 Also in 2019 I co-produced a second ABC Classics album of Scottish-Australian music, 'Curious Caledonians', featuring Evergreen Ensemble, Neal Peres da Costa, Daniel Yeadon, and members of Concerto Caledonia from Glasgow, Scotland.
-I am recording three new albums showcasing my PhD repertoire to be released in 2023 one of which (Wintergarden Fantasias) will be released through the ABC Classic label.
+I recorded three more albums showcasing my PhD repertoire which were released in 2023 and 2024: Wintergarden Fantasias (ABC Classics), Your Loving Father, and The Bell Birds of Scotland.

 -